AdaCore/gnatstudio/docs/users_guide/main_window.rst

 changed.

-GPS provides a simple access to these variables, through a view called the :guilabel:`Scenario` View.
+GPS provides a simple access to these variables, through a view called the :guilabel:`Scenario` view.
 These variables are called `Scenario Variables`, since they provide various scenarios for the same set of project files.

 Each such variable is listed on its own line along with its current value.
 Change the current value by clicking on it and selecting the new value among the ones that pop up.
-GPS doesn't remember the value from one session to the next: the variables' initial values come from the project files themselves (where a default value can be specified) or from the environment in which GPS is started, just as would be the case when spawning command line tools like :command:`gprbuild`.
+GPS doesn't remember the value from one session to the next: the variables' initial values come from the project files themselves (where you can specify a default value) or from the environment in which GPS is started, just as would be the case when spawning command line tools like :command:`gprbuild`.

-Whenever you change the value of one of the variables, the project is automatically recomputed, and the list of source files or directories is changed dynamically to reflect the new status of the project.
+Whenever you change the value of any variable, GPS automatically recomputes the project and dynamically changes the list of source files and directories to reflect the new status of the project.
 Starting a new compilation at that point uses the new switches, and all aspects of GPS are immediately changed to reflect the new setup.

 Create new scenario variables by selecting the :guilabel:`+` icon in the local toolbar of the :guilabel:`Scenario` view.
 Edit the list of possible values for a variable by clicking on the :guilabel:`edit` button in that toolbar.
-Delete an existing variable by clicking on the :guilabel:`-` button.
+Delete a variable by clicking on the :guilabel:`-` button.

-Each of these changes impacts the actual project file (:file:`.gpr`), so you might not want to make them if the project file was written manually since the impacts can be significant.
+Each of these changes impacts the actual project file (:file:`.gpr`), so you might not want to make them if you wrote the project file manually since the impact can be significant.

 .. index:: build; build modes